1957 Pacific typhoon season: Typhoon Gloria

 Gloria formed on September 17.
 After crossing the Philippines as a category two, it brought hurricane winds to Hong Kong and strong winds to Macau.
 After landfall, it moved east and met its demise on September 24.
 It had a minimum central pressure of 980 mbar and maximum winds of 105 mph.

-Typhoon Hester
+Super Typhoon Hester

 Hester formed on October 3, several hundred miles east of the Philippines.
 At first, it slowly intensified, then rapid intensification occurred, reaching its peak strength of 150 mph while southeast of Japan.
 It then gradually weakened, weakening to a tropical storm southeast of the Kamchatka Peninsula.
 It then further weakened, dissipating just north of the Aleutian Islands.

 Typhoon Irma

 Irma formed on October 9, west of the Philippines.
 The tropical cyclone strengthened to a category one typhoon with maximum sustained winds of 85 mph and a minimum central pressure 990 mbar.
 It moved west, and hit Vietnam with 80 mph winds and a minimum central pressure of 995 mbar.
 It dissipated on October 13, over the Thailand–Laos border.

 Typhoon Irma brought torrential rains and high winds to Vietnam, resulting in nine fatalities and an estimated $2 million in damage.